 Here you’ll find more details on various data plans and relative costs.

-To conclude, note that if you’re counting on mainly connecting to the open internet networks, such as are provided by many hotels and restaurants, in Thailand you can easily become victim of a hacker attack seeking to steal your passwords, credit card data, etc.
+To conclude, note that if you’re counting on mainly connecting to the open internet networks, such as are provided by many hotels and restaurants, in Thailand, you can easily become a victim of a hacker attack seeking to steal your passwords, credit card data, etc.

 So I recommend that you protect yourself by subscribing to a VPN (Virtual Private Network) service before leaving.

 The Thai currency is the Baht (THB).
 At the time of writing, 100 THB is worth about 2.9 USD.
 For the exact value, you can use the above conversion table.